Friday, 22 December 2017

 I left the consultants room and began to cry.
 I honestly think the thought of losing my nipple had hit me harder than hearing the word cancer.
 That may seem ridiculous but right then in that moment that was what mattered to me.
 My femininity.
 It doesn't matter whats going on in the inside as long as you look and feel the same on the outside.

-We were ushered in to a side room and handed some tissues.
+I were ushered in to a side room and handed some tissues.
 The Macmillan nurse came in with lots of booklets for us to read.
 I told her, "I honestly just want them to take both boobs".
 I didn't want to risk my life.
 We talked for a while and she explained that having a bilateral mastectomy was a huge decision.
 I'd have to have a reconstruction with silicone implants.
 The silicone implants wouldn't feel like part of my body, Id have no feeling and they'd feel very cold.

 I asked more questions about the results.
 The consultant had removed a 10cm x 1cm area and a 2cm x 1cm area.
 All of which came back as high grade DCIS.
 Luckily DCIS is completely contained within the ducts of the breast and has not yet got the ability to spread outside.
 As far as we know, my cancer is contained.